|Go to verse:|

 The major reason tradition says Jesus was crucified on Friday is the Bible says he was crucified the day before the Sabbath (Mark 15:42; Luke 23:54; John 19:31).
 However, John 19:31 says that Sabbath was a “high day,” a special Sabbath.
 It was not Saturday, the regular Sabbath.
 The Passover Lamb was always killed before a Sabbath because sunset after the Passover Lamb was killed started the first day of the Feast of Unleavened Bread which was always a Sabbath (Ex.
 12:16; Lev.
 23:6-7).
 So just because Jesus was crucified the day before a Sabbath does not mean he was crucified on Friday, and we will see below he was not.

 One of the keys to understanding the record of Jesus’ crucifixion is realizing that Jesus died on the cross on Golgotha as our true Passover Lamb at the same time the regular Passover Lamb was being slain in the Temple.
 Leviticus 23:5-7 and Exodus 12:6-16 set forth the regulations of Passover and Feast of Unleavened Bread.
-The Passover Lamb was slain on the 14th of Nisan “between the evenings,” a phrase that has been interpreted to mean the time when it can be clearly seen the sun is starting to fall in sky, thus about 3 PM.
-The lamb is cooked before sunset, and the Passover meal is eaten after sunset, which, according to Jewish reckoning started the next day, the fifteenth of Nisan and the first day of the Feast of Unleavened Bread, which was always a special Sabbath.
+According to the Hebrew text, the Passover Lamb was slain on the fourteenth of Nisan “between the evenings,” a phrase that has been interpreted to mean the time when it can be clearly seen the sun is starting to fall in the sky, thus about 3 p.m.
+The lamb is cooked before sunset, and the Passover meal is eaten after sunset, which, according to Jewish reckoning started the next day, the fifteenth of Nisan, and the first day of the Feast of Unleavened Bread, which was always a special Sabbath.
 Thus, the sunset after the Passover Lamb was killed began the special Sabbath of the Feast of Unleavened Bread.

-Using these facts and working backwards in time from Sunday morning, we can see that Jesus got up Saturday night before sunset, and thus had to be crucified and buried on Wednesday.
-Thus, Wednesday was the “preparation” when the Passover Lamb and Jesus were slain, Thursday was the first day of the Feast of Unleavened Bread and a Special Sabbath, Friday was a regular work day so the women could buy the spices, Saturday was the regular weekly Sabbath, and by Sunday morning at dawn Jesus had already been raised.
+Using these facts and working backward in time from Sunday morning, we can see that Jesus got up Saturday evening just before sunset, and thus had to be crucified and buried on Wednesday.
+Thus, Wednesday was the “preparation” when the Passover Lamb and Jesus were slain, Thursday was the first day of the Feast of Unleavened Bread and a Special Sabbath, Friday was a regular workday so the women could buy the spices, Saturday was the regular weekly Sabbath, and by Sunday morning at dawn, Jesus had already been raised.

 We can now construct the chronology and make Jesus’ prophecy of being in the grave for three days and three nights work perfectly with him being the real Passover Lamb.

-There is an important proof that there were two Sabbaths during the time Jesus was in the grave.
-The first of the two Sabbaths was Thursday the 15th of Nisan, the Special Sabbath that started the Feast of Unleavened Bread.
-The second Sabbath was Saturday the 17th of Nisan, which was the regular weekly Sabbath.
+There is important proof that there were two Sabbaths during the time Jesus was in the grave.
+The first of the two Sabbaths was Thursday, Nisan 15, the Special Sabbath that started the Feast of Unleavened Bread.
+The second Sabbath was Saturday, Nisan 17, which was the regular weekly Sabbath.
 The Bible tells us that the women went and bought and prepared spices to properly bury Jesus (Mark 16:1; Luke 23:56).
 But Mark says the women did this “when the Sabbath was over.”
-That in and of itself is problematic, because the Sabbath was not over until sundown Saturday and it is unlikely that the women would have been able to buy the spices after sunset on Saturday night so that they had them Sunday morning.
+That in and of itself is problematic because the Sabbath was not over until sundown Saturday and it is unlikely that the women would have been able to buy the spices after sunset on Saturday night so that they had them Sunday morning.
 The merchants were likely closed.
 But even if they could have bought the spices at night, Luke 23:56 contradicts Mark 16:1, and says the women bought the spices before the Sabbath, not after it.
 Luke says, “having returned, they prepared spices and perfumes.
-And on the Sabbath they rested according to the commandment.”
-So did the women buy the spices before the Sabbath, like Luke says, or after it, like Mark says?
+And on the Sabbath, they rested according to the commandment.”
+So did the women buy the spices before the Sabbath, like Luke says, or after it, as Mark says?
 The answer is “both.”
 The women bought and prepared the spices on Friday, which was after the Special Sabbath on Thursday, but before the regular weekly Sabbath on Saturday.
 They could not take the spices to the tomb on Friday because of the guard, and they had to rest on Saturday which was the regular weekly Sabbath.
 They were able to take the spices to the tomb on Sunday, because it was the fourth day (Thursday, Friday, Saturday, and Sunday), and the soldiers were only going to guard the tomb for three days.
 Thus they thought the guard would be gone, and they went very early Sunday morning, only to find that Jesus did not need the spices because he had already risen from the dead.

 There is another fact about the three days and nights that is worth mentioning.
-As the Passover Lamb, Jesus was killed on Nisan 14, and buried the same day before Sunset.
-He got up three days and nights later, before sunset on the 17th of Nisan.
+As the Passover Lamb, Jesus was killed on Nisan 14 and buried the same day before Sunset.
+He got up three days and nights later, before sunset on Nisan 17.
 That is the same day Noah’s ark landed.
-Genesis 8:4 says the ark “came to rest” on the 17th day of the 7th month.
-Before the Exodus, Nisan was the 7th month and Tishri was the first month.
-At the Exodus, God changed the calendar by 6 months and Nisan became the first month and Tishri became the 7th (Exod.
+Genesis 8:4 says the ark “came to rest” on the seventeenth day of the seventh month.
+Before the Exodus, Nisan was the seventh month and Tishri was the first month.
+At the Exodus, God changed the calendar by six months and Nisan became the first month and Tishri became the seventh (Exod.
 12:2).
 So Noah’s ark landed and humanity was safe on Nisan 17.
 Similarly, when God raised Jesus from the dead on Nisan 17, humanity was safe.
 Christ was the firstfruits, and the living proof that God was going to raise the dead and save humanity.
 And just as there was a period of time after the ark landed when Noah had to stay on the ark before the earth was fit for human life, there is a period of time between the resurrection and when Jesus conquers the earth at Armageddon and makes it a wonderful place for humanity again.
-This fact about Noah’s Flood is not well known because tradition teaches that Jesus died as the Passover Lamb on Friday the 14th of Nisan and was raised on Sunday morning, which would have been the 16th of Nisan..
-According to tradition, the 17th of Nisan would occur on the Monday after Jesus was raised, and nothing significant happened on the Monday after the Passover.
+This fact about Noah’s Flood is not well known because tradition teaches that Jesus died as the Passover Lamb on Friday the fourteenth of Nisan and was raised on Sunday morning, which would have been the sixteenth of Nisan.
+According to tradition, the seventeenth of Nisan would occur on the Monday after Jesus was raised, and nothing significant happened on the Monday after the Passover.
 If traditional dates are followed, the great typological parallel between Noah’s Ark and Jesus’ resurrection is lost.

 “great fish.”
+It is impossible to know from the Hebrew and Greek whether “whale” or “fish” is correct.
 For more on the exact identity of this sea creature, see commentary on Jonah 1:17.

 “in the heart of the earth.”
 This phrase means in the grave, or, as the Hebrew text would say, in Sheol (#07585; the state of being dead).
 It is a unique phrase, and it is obvious that Jesus was being purposely unclear because he was speaking to his opponents, the experts in the Law and the Pharisees.
 When Jesus spoke with those religious leaders it was common for him to speak in veiled terms, and he did so in this case too.
 Jesus was very careful when he was around them not to state too plainly that he was the Messiah.
 He did all the things the Messiah was to do, and hinted to them he was the Messiah, but when they asked him to tell them plainly if he was the Messiah he only said that he had told them and that his works testified to who he was (John 10:24).
 One reason for that was that the testimony of one man about himself is not a legally binding testimony (he would wait until others testified to that truth), and another reason is likely that he knew they would try to kill him for saying it and he needed to fulfill his ministry.
 Only at his trial, when the time was clearly right and when the High Priest put him under oath before God to tell whether or not he was the Messiah did Jesus clearly say, “Yes” (Matt.
 26:63-64).
 The result was predictable: they condemned him to die.